hubiquitus/hubiquitus-core/README.md

 The middleware function takes three parameters :

-  - `type` : message type
+  - `type` : message type.
 Is a String, four possibilities :
    - `req_out` : the message is an outcoming request
    - `req_in` : the message is an incoming request
    - `res_out` : the message is an outcoming response
    - `res_in` : the message is an incoming response

   - `message` : transiting message (is a request or a response, depending on the type)
   - `next` : callback to call at the end of the process (to call the next middleware)